getify/native-promise-only/README.md

 # Native Promise Only (NPO)

-A polyfill for native ES6 Promises that as close as possible (no extensions) to the strict spec definitions.
+A polyfill for native ES6 Promises as close as possible (no extensions) to the strict spec definitions.

 ## Intent